nsmryan/itscomputersciencetime.com/content/2021-11-08-Digging-Deeper-Into-The-Neo.md

 Now we are getting into the C code a bit more with our header file.

-We start with some standard library includes, FILE typedeffed to void, and standard file descriptors.
+We start with some standard library includes, FILE typedef to void, and standard file descriptors.
 We seem to be bootstrapping ourselves a C environment.

 This is followed by a cursor mode, a map of key codes, and a map of modifier keys.